How can I treat women with more respect?

 3. Look to Jesus

 The Bible tells us that Jesus was tempted in every way that we are, and yet He didn't sin (Hebrews 4:15).
-That means Jesus was even sexually tempted.
-Women followed Him and supported Him—not because He was hot (Isaiah 53:2 says he was an ordinary-looking guy), but because He respected them and showed them they were just as valuable to God as anyone else.
-Jesus shocked the woman at the well when He spoke to her despite her nationality, past sin, and gender (John 4:9).
-He taught women about God, another thing that Jewish men were told not to do.
-Basically, Jesus treated women like they had never been treated before!
+That means Jesus was even tempted sexually.
+Women followed Him and supported Him—not because He was attractive (Isaiah 53:2), but because He respected them and showed them they were just as valuable to God as anyone else.

 Hebrews 12:2 reminds us that when we're not sure what to do, look to Jesus.
 Do what He did!
 Certainly there were women who were willing to give themselves to Jesus—body and soul—because they thought He would love them physically.
 Instead, He loved them like sisters and cared for their well-being as individual people.